-When it comes to maximising insights and enabling data-driven decision-making, Microsoft Power BI is one of the best business analytics tools on the market - especially for Xero users.
+When it comes to maximising insights and enabling data-driven decision-making, Microsoft Power BI is the best business analytics tools on the market - especially for Xero users.

 Xero is one of 350 + third-party platforms that have native connectors with Power BI.
-Essentially, it has full, automated integration with Power BI, allowing businesses to efficiently and easily consolidate their Xero datasets into Power BI’s visually rich dashboards and reports.
+Essentially, it has full, automated integration with Power BI, allowing businesses to efficiently and easily consolidate their Xero Financial General Ledger into Power BI’s visually rich dashboards and reports.